eitanoid/Mandelbrot-Set-Go/README.md

 > Enter the C value for the Julia set as 2 number components seperated by a space: (Default: 0.35 0.35)
 $ -0.8 0.156
 ```

+## Warning

+This project will generate gifs at any size, however at present no compression is used, which can result in MASSIVE file sizes at large gif resolutions.

 ## Prerequisites